- What is CropX?

 A CropX sensor is a probe that you install on your field.
 It measures soil moisture, temperature, and electrical conductivity.
 The readings are collected every 30 minutes.

-If you integrate your CropX account with SKYFLD APP, you will get:
+If you integrate your CropX account with the SKYFLD APP, you will get:

 - Soil moisture, temperature, and electrical conductivity information in field details